donalmurtagh/migrate-2-grails3/README.md

 }
 ````

-- Ensure that the current Grails version matches that of the Grails 2 project and execute the following command therein
+- Ensure that the current Grails version matches that of the Grails 2 project and execute the following command in the Grails 2 project

 `grails migrate [path-to-grails3-project]`

 #### Arguments

-- `path-to-grails3-project` the *relative* path (from the application being migrated) to the empty Grails 3 application
+- `path-to-grails3-project` the *relative* path from the Grails 2 project to the empty Grails 3 project

 ### Automatic Migration Tasks